koleary/location-package/README.md

 ####Dependencies
 Drupal core, address, voting API, voting API widgets, (voting API and widgets required for review only)

+If you want to see the default content you will also need Default Content module.

 ##Installation

 1. Clone this repo into the 'modules' directory of your Drupal 8 site.